Luis Perez (American football)

-Luis Francisco Perez (born August 26, 1994) is an American professional football quarterback for the Dallas Renegades of the United Football League (UFL).
-He played college football for the Texas A&M–Commerce Lions from 2015 to 2017.
+Luis Francisco Perez (born August 26, 1994) is an American professional football quarterback for the Toronto Argonauts of the Canadian Football League (CFL).
+Nicknamed the "Spring King", he played college football for the Texas A&M–Commerce Lions from 2015 to 2017.
 Prior to that, he played junior college football for the Southwestern Jaguars.
 He was awarded the Harlon Hill Trophy in 2017 as the best football player in NCAA Division II and led the Lions to their second national championship in football during the 2017 season, their first since 1972.

-He won the 2023 XFL Championship with the Arlington Renegades.
-Perez was named MVP of the Championship Game, leading the Renegades to a 35–26 victory over the D.C.
+Perez was not drafted in the 2018 NFL draft, but was signed as an undrafted free agent by the Los Angeles Rams.
+He has played in the Alliance of American Football, the 2020 iteration of the XFL, the 2022 iteration of the United States Football League, the 2023 iteration of the XFL, and the current United Football League.
+The longest tenured spring football quarterback to have never started an NFL game, he is widely considered to be one of the greatest spring football players of all time.
+He is best known for winning the 2023 XFL Championship with the Arlington Renegades, in which Perez was named MVP of the Championship Game after leading the Renegades to a 35–26 victory over the D.C.
 Defenders.

 Early life

 Perez was born in San Diego, California, to Juan and Carla Perez.
 His father was a professional soccer player in his native country of Mexico.
 Perez grew up in the Rancho Del Rey neighborhood of Chula Vista, California and started playing quarterback at a young age in Junior High.

 As a child, Perez went bowling with his family.
 Eventually, he started attending a bowling league every Tuesday at age nine before being entered into tournaments.
 He soon became a top rated amateur in California, bowling 12 perfect games with the plan to go to a university on a bowling scholarship.
 He chose not to pursue a Professional Bowlers Association membership mainly because he felt he could continue to bowl well into middle age but did not have that luxury with football: "I can bowl when I'm 50 years old.
 I can't play football when I'm 50."

 He attended Otay Ranch High School.
 Perez played sub-varsity football his first two years, in addition to basketball.
 He was moved to tight end to play in ORHS's Wing T offense, but stopped playing football due to frequently being moved to different positions, never playing varsity football.
 He graduated from Otay Ranch in 2012.